Clouds and How They Form

-Clouds are made of water droplets or ice crystalsthat are so small and light they are able to stay in the air.
+Clouds are made of water droplets or ice crystals that are so small and light they are able to stay up in the air.
 But how does the water and ice that makes up clouds get into the sky?
 And why do different types of clouds form?

-The water or ice that make up clouds travels into the sky within air as water vapor, the gas form of water.
+The water and ice that make up clouds travels into the sky within air as water vapor, the gas form of water.
 Water vapor gets into air mainly by evaporation – some of the liquid water from the ocean, lakes, and rivers turns into water vapor and travels in the air.
 When air rises in the atmosphere it gets cooler and is under less pressure.
-When air cools, it’s not able to hold all of the water vapor it once was.
-Air also can’t hold as much water when air pressure drops.
-The vapor becomes small water droplets or ice crystals and a cloud is formed.
+When air cools, some of the water vapor condenses.
+As air pressure drops, some water vapor condenses too.
+The vapor becomes small water droplets and a cloud is formed.

 Water Vapor Condenses to Form a Cloud

 It’s easier for water vapor to condense into water droplets when it has a particle to condense upon.
 These particles, such as dust and pollen, are called condensation nuclei.
-Eventually, enough water vapor condenses upon pieces of dust, pollen or other condensation nuclei to form a cloud.
+Eventually, enough water vapor condenses on pieces of dust, pollen, and other condensation nuclei to form a cloud.

 Clouds Form in Different Ways